-Tourist tax for accommodation in Rome
+Sojourn tax for accommodation in Rome

-A tourist tax must be added to the price.
+A sojourn tax must be added to the price.
 This is usually paid when you check out of the hotel, but sometimes you may be asked to pay it when you check in.
 You can pay by cash or card.

 Taxi fares vary by accommodation type – the following prices are for 1 day: